intel/neural-compressor/docs/distributed.md

 ## Distributed training and inference (evaluation)

-Distributed training and inference is supported in PyTorch currently.
-Only distributed inference is supported in TensorFlow now, distributed training is under development (i.e. PyTorch currently supports distributed QAT and PTQ.
-TensorFlow currently only supports distributed PTQ).
+Distributed training and inference are supported in PyTorch and TensorFlow currently. (i.e. PyTorch currently supports distributed QAT and PTQ.
+TensorFlow currently supports distributed PTQ and Keras-backend Pruning).
 To enable distributed training or inference, the steps are:

 1. Setting up distributed training or inference scripts.
 We have 2 options here:
     - Option 1: Enable distributed training or inference with pure yaml configuration.
 In this case, Neural Compressor builtin training function is used.